Char-Hunt/Learning-Info-Sec/README.md

 ### Types of encryption

-You may be wondering, “What are the types of encryption?”.
-This is a good quesiton to ask.
+You may be wondering, “What are the types of encryption?”
+This is a good question to ask.
 Computerized encryption methods generally belong to one of two kinds of encryption:

    - Symmetric key encryption
    - Public key encryption

 Public-key cryptography is sometimes called asymmetric cryptography.
 It is an encryption scheme that uses two mathematically related, but non-identical, keys.
 One is a **public** key and the other a **private** key.
 Unlike symmetric key algorithms that rely on a sngle key to handle the encrypt and decrypt functions, each key performs a unique process.
-The **public key** is used to encrypt and the **private** key is used to decrypt data.
-In this example we will use plain text to illustrate how encryption The mathematical relation, or hash, makes it possible to encode a message using a person’s public key.
-To decode it you need the matching private key so that the text or data can be recognizably read.
+The **public key** is used to _encrypt_ and the **private** key is used to _decrypt_ data.

+So, say for example we need to confidentally send a plain text message to someone.
+We'll use our friends "Alice" and "Bob" to illustrate how it works.
+In a nutshell, the mathematical relation, or "_hash_", makes it possible to encode a message using a person’s public key.
+To decode it a matching private key is used so that the plain text or data is recognizable on the recpients's end.
 Here's an infographic that outlines the flow:
 ##
 ⚡Understanding Public Key Encryption⚡